 It can sometimes be a huge stress having to explain to a restaurant that you can’t eat gluten.

-If you have a gluten intolerance, suffer with coeliac disease, or maybe you just want to lost a bit of weight, it can be almost impossible to eat out anywhere, with those pesky proteins in literally everything.
+If you have a gluten intolerance or suffer from coeliac disease, it can be almost impossible to eat out anywhere, with those pesky proteins in literally everything.

 Evelyn’s has delicious gluten-free options, and they go all out too.
-Seared Mackerel or Lamb with Pomegranate Salsa Verde – there’s no fear or repeating the mantra ‘I can’t eat gluten’ here.
+Seared Mackerel or Lamb with Pomegranate Salsa Verde – there’s no fear of repeating the mantra ‘I can’t eat gluten’ here.

 Evelyn’s Cafe, G18 Tib St, Manchester M4 1NB